Primary Navigation Mobile

 What’s it like inside?

-Noticeably more spacious than the standard Taycan.
-The Sport Turismo has square rear end with a less rakish roofline, which increases headroom by 9mm in the front and a whopping 45mm in the rear.
-That’s great news for tall rear seat passengers, although they’ll still find legroom adequate rather than generous as the Sport Turismo is no longer than a regular Taycan.
+The Sport Turismo is noticeably more spacious than the standard Taycan.
+It has a square rear end with a less rakish roofline, which increases headroom by 9mm in the front and a whopping 45mm in the rear.
+That’s great news for tall rear-seat passengers, although they’ll still find legroom adequate rather than generous as the Sport Turismo is no longer than a regular Taycan.

 On paper, boot space increases by a rather modest amount, lifting from 407 litres in the Taycan Coupe to 446 litres in the Sport Turismo.
-However, the Sport Turismo has a useful hatchback rather than the four-door’s less practical bootlid and a much bigger load aperture to go with it.
+However, the Sport Turismo has a useful hatchback rather than the four-door’s less practical boot lid.
+That has the added benefit of offering a much bigger load aperture.

 Acceptable rear-seat room, but it’s shaded by the Mercedes-Benz EQS and Tesla Model S.